ava-labs/hypersdk/load/README.md

 ### Transaction Generator

-The Tx generator is responsible for generating a valid transaction which any issuer can send.
+The tx generator is responsible for generating a valid transaction which any issuer can send.

 ### Tx Issuer

-The Tx issuer is responsible for tracking the status of all sent transactions.
+The tx issuer is responsible for tracking the status of all sent transactions.
 As it issues/confirms transactions, it notifies the tracker, so that it can maintain metrics across the generated load.